sfc-gh-mkobel/hybrid-table-quickstart/README.md

 select HY.*,ST.* from ORDER_HEADER as HY join TRUCK_STANDARD as ST on HY.truck_id = ST.TRUCK_ID where HY.ORDER_ID = $ORDER_ID;
 ```

-After executing the join statement examine and analyze the data in the result set.
+After executing the join statement, examine and analyze the data in the result set.

 ## Lab 6: Security / Governance